hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > To miss it, some couldn't satisfied remain,
 >
-> 'Till that day twelvemonth should come round again;
+> Until that day twelve month should come round again;
 >
 > But when they've been, what must he their surprise!
 >